-Kevin Greene earned his Ph.D. at the University of North Carolina at Greensboro in 2011 and arrived at the University of Southern Mississippi in 2012 as a Visiting Assistant Professor of African American History.
+Kevin Greene earned his Ph.D. at the University of North Carolina at Greensboro in 2011 and arrived at the University of Southern Mississippi in 2012.
+Dr. Greene holds a joint appointment in the Departments of History and Interdisciplinary Studies.
 He has taught courses in American history, African American history, World history, Research Methodology, and Musical history at various colleges and universities including the University of Southern Mississippi, the University of North Carolina at Greensboro, East Carolina University, and Wake Technical Junior College.
 He specializes in U.S., African American, Vernacular Music, and Transnational history.
 His research investigates the intersections of African American community and identity development with consumer and music culture from both a national and transnational perspective, while focusing closely on the importance of blues and jazz in those formations.